DrZhivago1/DocWorld/README.md

 # Changelog
 Date Format: DD/MM/YYYY

+**v1.0.15 (00/00/0000):**

+	Updated "FishIndustry" patch, the pier is now masked and 'stuffed'.

+	IF "Vanilla Fences" OR "Vanilla Fences (Fence Tab)" are installed:
+		Keep fences in "Fences" designation category.

+	IF "[TWC]Cupro's Stones 1.0" AND "MBS Faux Rock (Un-Unofficial) with smoothing" are installed:
+		Change textures used to match cupro stones for Faux Rock.

+	IF "High Density Hydroponics" is installed:
+		Move hydroponics to Husbandry designation category.

+	IF "[WD] Reinforced Doors 1.0" AND "Vanilla Furniture Expanded - Spacer Module" are installed:
+		Move reinforced doors into the same research requirements as reinforced walls.

 **v1.0.13 (17/09/2019):**

 	Added new "Husbandry" tab for all agriculture/livestock.
 Supported mods: Dubs Bad Hygiene, FishIndustry, [RF] Fertile Fields [1.0], SeedsPlease, VGP Garden Tools, Wall Sun Lamp